xiasenhai/pdfium_cmake/README.md

 ## Quick Start

 Install (or update) the Chromium depot tools.

-In the top-level dir, run `fetch pdfium` (takes a long time).
+In this project's top-level dir, run `fetch pdfium`.
+Go get some coffee, because this will take a long time.

 Install Homebrew in case you don't have it, then run `brew install libjpg libpng`.